BiodunDevv/Univote-Backend/README.md

 - Check 2FA is enabled on Gmail account
 - Ensure less secure apps access is NOT enabled (use app password instead)

-### Azure Face API Errors
+### Face++ API Errors

-- Verify endpoint URL is correct
+- Verify API key and secret are correct
-- Check subscription key is valid
+- Check you haven't exceeded free tier quota (1,000 calls/month)
-- Ensure you haven't exceeded quota
+- Ensure image URLs are publicly accessible
-- Test endpoint in Azure Portal
+- Test credentials in Face++ Console

 ### Port Already in Use